PPH Ninja Interview: “My phone will buzz at 3am if a system problem is detected!”

 I’m reserved.
 The kind of person that has to be dragged onto the dance floor.
 I dislike being the centre of attention.
 I’m terrible at making up my mind.
 I love to see other people happy.
 I’ve no idea how my friends would describe me but they would probably say I eat a lot and never get cold!

 What do you do at PeoplePerHour and what are you responsible for?

 If a page doesn’t load, then that’s my fault – I’m responsible for keeping our applications available 24 hours a day, and keeping them fast.
 My phone will buzz at 3am if a system problem is detected by our monitoring systems.
 Mostly, what this involves is keeping informed about new technology and ensuring we always swap out bits of our system which can be improved by something faster or more reliable.

 What are the main challenges within your role at PeoplePerHour?

 The pace of technological change is not a constant but increasing exponentially.
-The increase in the rate of change is challenging.
-Backing the right horse is hard when a new horse comes out every week.
+One of the important aspects of my job is to choose the right technology for the task but backing the right horse is hard when a new horse comes out every week.